Shannon-Yang/SYMoyaNetwork/README.md

 </p>

 # SYMoyaNetwork
-Based on the network abstraction of [Moya](https://github.com/Moya/Moya)'s secondary encapsulation, it maintains the same usage method of [Moya](https://github.com/Moya/Moya), extends [Moya](https://github.com/Moya/Moya)'s `TargetType`, and implements commonly used data parsing.
-It supports: [HandyJSON](https://github.com/alibaba/HandyJSON), [ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper), [Codable](https://developer.apple.com/documentation/swift/codable), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
-Developers no longer need to write boilerplate code for data parsing, just You need to care about what kind of data you want and choose the data type. ***SYMoyaNetwork*** has done all this. ***SYMoyaNetwork*** also implements network caching and configures common caching strategies.
-It only implements the desired caching strategy and `Response` will perform cache synchronization according to the strategy., developers no longer need to spend a lot of time doing such work. ***SYMoyaNetwork*** makes data requests simple, reducing developers from writing boilerplate code and giving them more time to focus on business.
+Based on the network abstraction of secondary encapsulation of [Moya](https://github.com/Moya/Moya).
+Maintain the same usage method of [Moya](https://github.com/Moya/Moya) and extend [Moya](https://github.com/Moya/Moya)’s `TargetType` implements commonly used data parsing, supporting: [HandyJSON](https://github.com/alibaba/HandyJSON),[ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper), [Codable](https://developer.apple.com/documentation/swift/codable), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), Developer there is no need to write boilerplate code for data parsing.
+You only need to care about what kind of data you want and select the data type. `SYMoyaNetwork` has done all this. `SYMoyaNetwork` also implements network caching, and configure common caching strategies to only implement the desired caching strategy. `Response` will perform cache synchronization according to the policy.
+Developers no longer need to spend a lot of time doing such work. `SYMoyaNetwork` allows data requests Become simple, less developers write boilerplate code, more time to focus on business.

 ## What
-Maybe you will use [Moya](https://github.com/Moya/Moya) as an abstraction for network requests, like most iOS developers, [Moya](https://github.com/Moya/Moya ) is a great framework that standardizes your data requests and allows you to complete data requests simply enough. ***SYMoyaNetwork*** is based on [Moya](https://github.com/Moya/Moya) secondary encapsulation, it does not change the way of using Moya, it is just a further expansion and more friendly encapsulation of Moya.
+Maybe you will use [Moya](https://github.com/Moya/Moya) as an abstraction for network requests, like most iOS developers, [Moya](https://github.com/Moya/Moya ) is a great framework that standardizes your data requests and allows you to complete data requests simply enough. `SYMoyaNetwork` is based on [Moya](https://github.com/Moya/Moya) secondary encapsulation, it does not change the way of using Moya, it is just a further expansion and more friendly encapsulation of [Moya](https://github.com/Moya/Moya).

 Maybe you would use Moya to write the request like this: